BabylonJS/OldDocumentationSite/content/How_To/mesh/Parametric_Shapes.md

 * [Playground Update of the Lathe](http://www.babylonjs-playground.com/#165IV6#73)

 ## Non Regular Polygon

+**Please note that CreatePolygon uses Earcut, so, in non playground projects, you will have to add a reference to their [cdn](https://unpkg.com/earcut@2.1.1/dist/earcut.min.js) or download their [npm package](https://github.com/mapbox/earcut#install)**

 You must set at least the _shape_ option.

 Example :